NxNiki/convertToNWB/README.md

 This repository provides a template for managing and converting data files into the [neurodata without borders](https://www.nwb.org/) format.

-Specifically, this template is designed for converting human single-unit data, in which implanted microwires have been recorded along with a task for which behavioural data and task information has been logged.
+Specifically, this template is designed for converting human single-unit data collected from implanted microwires along with a task for which behavioural data and task information has been logged.

 To do so, this template includes:

-- metadata information and prompts required for data conversion
 - code for parsing task logfiles & organizing data
+- a system for organizing and defining metadata to be used and added during data conversion
 - basic utilities for preprocessing and aligning data
 - script templates to apply conversion procedures to collected data files